jblakeley/getting-a-research-gig/README.md

 You can do this too!
 You're here, which is great.
 Keep moving up!

-Disclaimer #1: My advice does not replace the advise of a faculty member, professor, academic advisor, fellowship advisor, all-powerful sorcerer, genie with cosmic powers, a ghost of Robin Williams, etc. Also, this is by no means a recipe for guaranteed admission - but more on that later.
+Disclaimer #1: My advice does not replace the advice of a faculty member, professor, academic advisor, fellowship advisor, all-powerful sorcerer, genie with cosmic powers, a ghost of Robin Williams, etc. Also, this is by no means a recipe for guaranteed admission - but more on that later.
 Mostly, this is my own reflection on what made my own applications successful this past year.

 Disclaimer #2: My advice mostly relates to opportunities in STEM fields, however you can probably easily identify and choose what is relevant to you and what is not.